euphonie/study-notes/Computer Science/Theory/Statistics/Continuous Distributions (cont.).md

 Var(Y) = \frac{1}{\lambda^2}
 $$

-This distribution does not contain a table of known values, but it can be transformed into a normal distribution like:
+This distribution does not contain a table of known values, but it can be transformed into a normal distribution described below.
+This transformation can be used to calculate linear regressions.

 $$
 Y \sim Exp(\lambda) \\
 X = ln(Y) \\